School of Business

 (and how the WWU School of Business measures up)

 High scores on nationalized business exams, such as the MFT

-WWU business seniors scored in the 97 percentile last year on the Major Field Test in Business, a comprehensive exam covering all core areas in business.
+WWU business seniors have scored above the 90th percentile on the Major Field Test in Business for six years in a row.
+The MFT is a comprehensive exam covering all core areas of business.
 Each year, the MFT is taken by tens of thousands of students at hundreds of business schools across the nation.
+WWU scored in the 97th percentile in 2017 and the 96th percentiles in 2016 and 2015.
 Read more about how WWU business majors consistently outperform the competition >

 Internships and real-world projects

 100% of WWU business majors complete an internship.
 Our connections to exclusive internships give students a competitive advantage.
 In addition, all business majors complete real-world, team-based projects providing consulting services to local businesses and nonprofits (e.g. develop a strategic business plan, perform market research, conduct an ad campaign.)
 Find internships through the Student Development Center >

 Over 95% of WWU business graduates are placed in careers or graduate schools within 12 months of graduation.
 See where our alums end up >

 The business administration degrees (BBA/BA/BS) at WWU are accredited by the Accreditation Council for Business Schools and Programs, a leader in international business accreditation with a focus on teaching excellence.
 Students can have the confidence their degrees are widely recognized and meet international standards of quality.
 Learn more about ACBSP accreditation >

 Our students train in Bowers Hall—a completely renovated and dedicated home to the School of Business with innovation classrooms, enhanced digital learning capabilities, and numerous group working spaces.

 Students don't get lost in the crowd at WWU.
 With small class sizes, business majors enjoy lively discussions and project-based learning in an environment that is hard to duplicate at larger schools.